Cultivation of the Carrot - domestic

 How do carrots produce seeds ?

-Carrots are biennial plants and only flower every two years.
+Carrots are biennial plants and usually only flower every two years.
 In the first year the plant produces the edible root and a leafy top.
 If a carrot plant is left in the ground for another year, it flowers and seeds are produced.
 If the original carrot was sown using F1 hybrid seeds it may not reproduce properly, or not at all.
+Often carrots which are grown in high temperature areas can bolt in the first year.
+If this is the case the best option is to try to select varieties which are known to resist bolting.
+For example Nantes types are resistant to bolting.

 Sexual reproduction in carrots is therefore not different from other flowering plants.
 Pollen is produced and transferred to the female part of the flower, the stigma.
 The pollen grain then delivers the sperm cells within it to the ovary via a long tube where fertilisation takes place.